 April had some highs and lows.
-It didn’t start very well with our apartment being robbed, which makes you fell quite insecure in your own house.
+It didn’t start very well with our apartment being robbed, which makes you feel quite insecure in your own house.
 But the truth is, it could have been a lot worse if any one us got hurt.
 While it was heartbreaking to realize what got stolen, we have to feel grateful for what didn’t and for not being inside when it all happened.

 On a happier note, April had also some really good things happening.
 It was lovely to have our family reunited for Easter, to eat lots of chocolate eggs, and to have some days off from work.
 My parents and I also went to Vigo, Spain, last weekend – the weather was very sunny and warm so it looked like Summer which was great!